JADES: the chemical enrichment pattern of distant galaxies -- $\alpha$ enhancement, silicon depletion, and iron enhancement: Data and Sample

 We analyse the same spectroscopic dataset as \citet{Isobe2025}, which use the \textit{JWST} Advanced Deep Extragalactic Survey (JADES; \citealt{Eisenstein2023}) data obtained with the NIRSpec micro-shutter array (MSA; \citealt{Jakobsen2022}; \citealt{Ferruit2022}) in the GOODS-S and GOODS-N fields.
 The dataset contains the complete observations of the four programmes: PIDs 1180, 1181, 1210, and 3215 \citep{Bunker2024,DEugenio2025,Eisenstein2023b} and part of the two programmes: PIDs 1286 and 1287.
 JADES provides medium-resolution grating and low-resolution prism observations with resolution $R\sim1000$ and $R\sim100$ (R1000 and R100, hereafter).
 This paper uses the R1000 data to resolve important emission line pairs separated by a small wavelength (Section \ref{subsec:emis} for more details).
 The R1000 data were obtained with three bands of F070LP-G140M, F170LP-G235M, and F290LP-G395M, which cover a wide wavelength range of 1--5.3 $\mu$m.

-A description of the JADES data reduction is available in the NIRSpec Data Release 3 (DR3) paper \citep{DEugenio2025} and will also be documented in the forthcoming DR4 paper (Scholtz et al. in preparation), so only the main points are summarised here.
+A description of the JADES data reduction is available in the NIRSpec Data Release 3 \citep[DR3;][]{DEugenio2025} and the DR4 papers \citep{Scholtz2025_DR4}, so only the main points are summarised here.
 The NIRSpec Guaranteed Time Observations (GTO) Team reduced the observed data using the pipeline constructed by the European Space Agency (ESA) NIRSpec Science Operations Team \citep{Ferruit2022} and the NIRSpec GTO Team \citep{Oliveira2018}.
 Instead of the standard 5-pixel (0.5'') full-microshutter extraction aperture \citep{DEugenio2025}, we choose a 3-pixel box-car aperture to increase the signal-to-noise ratio (S/N) of the spectrum, particularly for compact sources, at shorter wavelengths with the narrower \textit{JWST} point spread functions.
-The 3-pixel box-car aperture extractions will be made available in the DR4 (Scholtz et al. in preparation).
+The 3-pixel box-car aperture extractions are available in the DR4 \citep{Scholtz2025_DR4}.
 The standard pipeline incorporates error propagation and employs variance-conserving resampling to conservatively account for correlated noise \citep{Dorner2016}.

 We construct our parent sample with the following criteria: \begin{itemize} \item Spectra with flags of `6', `7', or `8' \citep{DEugenio2025}, whose $z$ values are reliably determined with multiple emission lines \item Spectra with [\oiii]$\lambda$5007 whose S/N ratio is higher than 3 based on the R1000 observations (Section \ref{subsec:stk}) \item Spectra with $z=4$--7 to widely cover from \oiii] to [\ariii], where the extensive coverage provided by all three NIRSpec bands means that most of the rest-frame wavelength range is covered for each galaxy (see Section \ref{subsec:emis}) \item Excluding broad-line active galactic nuclei (AGNs) based on H$\alpha$ line broadening \citep{Juodzbalis2025} and AGN candidates selected with emission line diagnostics \citep{Scholtz2025}. \end{itemize} These selection criteria provide 564 spectra.
 Note that the last criterion is set to mitigate the possibility of anomalous chemical evolution originating from AGN activity.
 In fact, the stack of similarly selected spectra (i.e., `Non-AGN' stack in \citealt{Isobe2025}) does not exhibit N/O and N/C ratios as high as those of high-$z$ NOEGs, but the broad-line AGN stack does.
 However, it is worth noting that our sample does not fully exclude a hidden population of low-luminosity AGNs whose signatures are not identified individually \citep{Geris2025}.